 GE Smart Switches

 Image credit: GE

 GE Smart Switches increase the accessibility of smart lighting.
 Thanks to the device, a homeowner will not have to buy smart bulbs one by one.
 The new system has a neutral wire which means it can function in older homes that are not connected.
 GE Smart Switches are one of the first best smart home gadgets on the market that can be used for regular fluorescent and other types of bulbs.

-The product will be out by the end of March this year.
-The estimated cost of a smart switch is $40 per item.
+The product is out in the market since March.
+The average cost of a smart switch is $40 per item.

 Philips Hue Outdoor Collection